 The country is now producing 2.5 billion cubic meters a day of gas and aims to reach its full capacity of 3 billion cubic meters per a day by the start of next year, Berruien said today in an interview while attending a conference in Vienna.

 Libya’s oil and gas production screeched to a halt last year during the uprising that overthrew the government of Muammar Qaddafi.
 The north African country is working to restore its output, bring in international oil companies such as Royal Dutch Shell Plc (RDSA), Exxon Mobil Corp.
-(XOM) and Total SA (FP) and explore new gas deposists using unconventional techniques such as drilling through shale.
+(XOM:US) and Total SA (FP) and explore new gas deposists using unconventional techniques such as drilling through shale.

 “Gas has never been a priority for us, but it is now,” Berruien said.
 “We may have some of the most important shale gas deposists in the world.”